CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/README.md

 Generates visiting cards and QRCODE for a list of employees provided in a CSV file

+This wil also act as an api backend for react frontend For that use model.py and app.py

 ## Files:

 1. genvcard.py
 2. test_genvcard.py
 3. spec.md
 4. employee.csv
+5. model.py
+6. app.py

 ## USAGE